-Related pages: Interactive map of marsh monitoring sites | Migrating salt marshes | Tidal Elevations and Datums in Buzzards Bay | Tidal Datums and the HTL (last updated 14 October 2020)
+Related pages: Interactive map of marsh monitoring sites | Migrating salt marshes | Tidal Elevations and Datums in Buzzards Bay | Tidal Datums and the HTL (last updated 22 April 2025)

 On this page is an interactive map show tidal datum elevations along the coast of Massachusetts.
+All elevations (from VDatum online v4.7) in feet are relative to the NAVD 88 datum (zero) reference elevation.
+In the popup for each point, we list all relevant tidal datums.
 Zoom in and click on any point and a table of elevations will pop up for that location.
 The tidal datum elevations shown are mean high water (MHW), mean low water (MLW), local mean sea level (LMSL), mean tide level (MTL, average of MHW and MLW, and very close to LMSL), mean higher high water (MHHW), mean lower low water (MLLW), mean tidal range (MN), and salt marsh range (MARSH RNG), based on the formula HTL-LMSL.
 HTL calculated as described on buzzardsbay.org/technical-data/tidal-datums-ma/.
-Lowest marsh elevation is generally near the LMSL elevation, but may be as high in the LiDAR data set as the field MAX_LM_FT (=LMSL+MN/3).
+Lowest marsh elevation is generally near the LMSL elevation but may be as high in the LiDAR data set as the field MAX_LM_FT (=LMSL+MN/3).
+The last field is the Z* elevation of the estimated high tide line using the formula ZSTAR_HTL = (HTL−MSL)/(MHHW − MSL).

-All elevations (from VDatum v3.6) in feet are relative to the NAVD 88 datum (zero) reference elevation.
-In the popup for each point, we also list the correction for adjusting past GPS data collected in GEOID 12B converting to GEOID 18 (add the value shown whether positive or negative to the GPS data).
-This correction factor does not affect tidal datum elevations reported on this page.
 Go to our Tidal Datums of Massachusetts page for an explanation of the regulatory and ecological relevance of these elevations.
 The data on this page was generated by the NOAA’s VDatum software which does not include tidal datum estimates for many embayments.
 Tidal datums in these areas are generally close in elevation to the outer coast, except in very large estuaries, or near tidal freshwater rivers.
 VDatum is a model with estimated uncertainties.
 Estimates are most accurate near the coast.
 Conditions within upper areas of estuaries and tidal rivers have greater uncertainties and may not be based on hydrodynamic models.
 For project engineering plans along the coast, elevations should be tied to local published benchmarks.

 How to use this information.

 Once you have identified the tidal datum of interest for a site, go to the NOAA website https://coast.noaa.gov/dataviewer/#/.
 Zoom into the interactive map until the view area is a few miles across.
 With the pencil tool, draw a box around your area of interest.
 The box should be at least a km across.
-Select a LiDAR data set, and place it into your shopping cart.
+Select a LiDAR data set and place it into your shopping cart.
 Click on your cart and proceed to checkout (the data is free).
 On the drop-down menu “Output Product” drop-down, select “Contour”; on the “Contour Format” drop-down select “Single Elevation, ” and in the Single Elevation box enter your tidal datum elevation.
 Most other fields will not need to be changed.
 After you submit your order, you will be emailed a link to download a shapefile with your data.
 If you do not own GIS software, websites are available that will allow you to convert shapefiles to Google Earth files (kml or kmz format), which will allow them to be viewed on your device with Google Earth installed (a free program).

 Sea Level Rise Adjustments to These Model Estimates